 ■Modern Japan: Why did it repeatedly rise and fail?

-As I approach 80, I am concerned about the future of the world, and Japan in particular.
-Many Japanese today seem to have lost their sense of direction in life, as if they are adrift at sea.
-I fear they are falling prey to information manipulation by those in power through commercial media and social media.
+Japan today, particularly in the 30 years since the collapse of the bubble economy, has lost its compass and seems like a ship adrift on the ocean.
+It has literally become the "lost 30 years."
+I fear that people are falling prey to information manipulation by those in power through commercial media and social media, and are living without direction.
 This is why I chose the title "Japan Adrift - From the Meiji Restoration to the Defeat of the United States to 100 Years After the War."
-Although this is a forecast for the next few decades, more than 100 years after the end of the war , in order to consider the future, it is necessary to at least look back at modern Japan.
+Although this is a forecast for the next few decades, more than 100 years after the end of the war , it is necessary to at least look back at modern Japan to consider the future.

-I am a member of the so-called baby boomer generation, born just after Japan's defeat in World War II in 1945.
+I am a member of the so-called baby boomer generation, born in 1945, just after Japan's defeat in World War II.
 From my childhood memories, I vaguely recall images of black markets in the ruins of the war site and disabled veterans begging on street corners playing the accordion.
 Our generation rose from the depths of poverty to rapid economic growth, Japan as No. 1, the collapse of the bubble economy, and the lost 30 years, all of which were major changes in life that Japanese people had never experienced before.

-Japan's 150 years of modern history have been marked by a cycle of "rock bottom, rise, and collapse" repeated both before and after the war.
-The Meiji Restoration, a coup d'état by low-ranking samurai from Satsuma and Choshu toppled the shogunate, began from the depths of fear, with people declaring, "We cannot allow ourselves to be colonized by the great powers."
-Aiming to build a powerful military nation, Japan won the Sino-Japanese and Russo-Japanese wars, which were crucial to its survival, and took advantage of the situation to make huge profits by participating in World War I. Nearly half a century after the Restoration , Japan rose to become one of the world's five great powers, and this success led to the arrogance of being "the only divine nation in the world" (1941 moral education textbook).
-The subsequent war with the United States brought about a major collapse just 77 years after the Restoration.
+Japan's 150 years of modern history have been marked by a cycle of rock bottom, rise, and collapse, repeated both before and after the war.
+The Meiji Restoration, a coup d'état by low-ranking samurai from Satsuma and Choshu toppled the shogunate, began from the depths of fear, with the nation declaring, "We cannot allow ourselves to become prey to the great powers and become a colony ."
+Aiming to build a powerful military nation, Japan won the Sino-Japanese and Russo-Japanese wars, which were crucial to its survival, and seized enormous profits from its participation in World War I, dramatically enhancing its international standing.
+Nearly half a century after the Meiji Restoration to become one of the world's five great powers.
+This success led to the development of a fanatical imperial state, boasting, in a 1941 moral education textbook, that it was "the only divine nation in the world."
+The subsequent collapse caused by the war with the United States came just 77 years after the Restoration.

 Meanwhile, it took just under half a century after Japan's defeat to the United States for the country to reach its unprecedented peak of the bubble economy, a time when Japan was euphoric about having surpassed the United States .
-This was hailed both at home and abroad as a "Japanese miracle," and corporate warriors, in particular, reveled in the success of the experience.
-However, America's retaliation against Japan was extremely intense.
-In the end, Japan was defeated in the economic war against the United States, and the "Lost 30 Years " followed, with 2022 marking the 77th anniversary of the end of the war.
+This was hailed both at home and abroad as a "Japanese miracle," and people, especially corporate warriors, became intoxicated with the experience of success, even to the point of looking down on the former great powers of America and Europe.
+However, America's subsequent retaliation against Japan was extremely severe.
+In the end, Japan was defeated in the economic war against the United States, and the "Lost 30 Years " followed, with Japan's international standing steadily declining, until 2022 marked the 77th anniversary of the end of the war.

 The author has named the 77 years before and after the war the first and second periods of modern Japan, respectively, and the present the third period.